huaweicloud-latam/knowledge-base/docs/compute/functiongraph/custom-container-image.md

 It is worth noting that in the API configuration related to the function call, the function in question must be explicitly specified as the API backend.

-{% include image.html post=page.path file="image26.png)
+{% include image.html post=page.path file="image26.png" %}

 # Example

-In this example, a function written in .NET 8.0 was developed with a trigger by HWC's API Gateway (APIG" %} so that, every time it is called, the function makes a GET request to a remote HTTP server.
+In this example, a function written in .NET 8.0 was developed with a trigger by HWC's API Gateway (APIG) so that, every time it is called, the function makes a GET request to a remote HTTP server.

 Calling the API via the API Gateway dashboard in the HWC console: